 Hard to believe, but fall is right around the corner and it’s time to think about your fall lawn maintenance.
-2020 has been a strange year for sure, but one thing that has not changed is the warmer temperatures in the South.
-These warmer temps mean we must care for our lawns a bit different from our friends in the North.
+No doubt, the temperatures still feel like summer, but fall is coming.
+These warmer temps also mean we must care for our lawns a bit different from our friends in the North.

 As you prepare for the fall, we found a great checklist from Pennington.
 Below are things you should do next month to keep your lawn in pristine condition.

 - Reduce watering of warm-season grasses; needs decrease as rains increase, But never allow turfgrass to be stressed by lack of water, or it will affect spring green-up.

 - Treat established lawns with pre-emergent herbicides before cool-season winter weeds germinate, when nighttime air temperatures approach 65 to 70 Fahrenheit.2

 - Overseed for temporary green winter color with cool-season perennial ryegrass.
 When warm-season grass begins losing color, it’s time.

 - Keep newly overseeded areas consistently moist while seed establishes.